Kathry1/Project_ML/README.md

-# Project_ML
+# ML_Prediction_of_Cause_of_Death_in_CHF

 ## Overview
-Project_ML is a machine learning project designed to analyze and model data using various machine learning techniques.
+ML_Prediction_of_Cause_of_Death_in_CHF is a machine learning project designed to analyze and model data using various machine learning techniques.
 The project includes data preprocessing, exploratory data analysis (EDA), feature engineering, model training, and evaluation.

 ## Repository Structure
 ```